 In the first mode, all source views are output, and they are labeled as basic or additional views (Figure 6).
 The encoding result is one or more atlases with complete views and patches taken from the additional views.

-Figure 6: View selection behavior of the view labeler when outputAdditionalViews is true
+Figure 6: View selection behavior of the view labeler when additional views are enabled.

 In the second mode, only basic views are output (Figure 7).
 The encoding result is one or more atlases with only complete views.